microsoft/multimodal-ai/deployment/terraform/readme.md

   - webapp_client_appregistration_client_id   : Application ID of the backend web app's client app registration in Azure Active Directory, used to support Azure Entra ID authentication for web app.
   - webapp_server_appregistration_client_id   : Application ID of the backend web app's server app registration in Azure Active Directory, used to support Azure Entra ID authentication for web app.
   - cleanup_command : Command to delete the resources group and app registration created by the deployment.

+## Using the solution

+- Navigate to the web site URL provided in the terraform output variable **multimodal_ai_web_site**.
+Note that if you used a smaller SKU for web app (e.g. B1 (default) or B2), it may take a few minutes for the web app to start.
+If you see a 504.0 GatewayTimeout error please refresh the web site .

+- In order to index and use your own documents for the solution follow instructions provided in section [Indexing Documents](#indexing-documents).

 ## Handling Transient Errors During Deployment